 The inspector was satisfied that residents' nutritional needs were met to an acceptable standard.
-Weights were recorded on a monthly basis or more frequently if required.
-The menu choices were on display.
-Photographs had been taken of various meal choices and these served as a reminder for residents.
-The inspector saw where one resident had been reviewed by a dietician and a healthy eating plan had been agreed.
+Weights were recorded on a monthly basis or more frequently if required and nutritional assessments were undertaken.
+Access to a dietician was on referral and the inspector saw that several residents were due to attend the following month.
 Staff volunteered more appropriate choices when healthy eating was encouraged.